-Herbs have been around for millennia as the go-to medicine for every ancient tradition and continue to be utilized as the main healing method of the naturopathic and alternative medicine traditions.
+Herbs have been around for millennia as the go-to medicine for every ancient tradition and continue to be utilized as the main healing method of naturopathic and alternative medicine traditions.

-Overall, quick detox diets promoted ubiquitously these days are indeed meant to hydrate the body and help you to feel better temporarily, but they do not make you healthier for the long term.
+Overall, quick detox diets promoted ubiquitously these days are indeed meant to hydrate the body and help you to feel better temporarily, but they do not make you healthier in the long term.
 Given a lifetime of eating acidic foods and living in this modern world, it takes a good 4-6 months (depending on your health) of solid commitment and investment to detoxify the body properly and reverse many symptoms of high inflammation (disease).

-Weight loss, immune health, good gut health, a clean digestive tract (which leads to better nutrient absorption), clear skin, stronger organ function and more vitality are just some of the overall health benefits of proper, long-term detoxification.
+Weight loss, immune health, good gut health, a clean digestive tract (which leads to better nutrient absorption), clear skin, stronger organ function, and more vitality are just some of the overall health benefits of proper, long-term detoxification.